 Mouthwash does not go off like water can, but personally, if the tank on this thing lasted double the amount of time, I would be much happier.
 The water is unlikely to be foul if left for 4 days; it is such a small amount.

 Being picky I may well be, but this is just my 2 cents.

-Wisdom create a range of Water flossers, which are designed to be much more of a permanent solution, in that they are not easy to move about and generally need to be plugged in.
-Larger water tanks and some more versatility with the nozzles available not to mention being able to adjust pressure could be a more compelling solution for some.
+Waterpik also create a range of water flossers, which are designed to be much more of a permanent fixture in the bathroom.
+The Waterpik range are not easy to move about and generally need to be plugged in.
+The larger water tanks these offer and some more versatility with the nozzles available, not to mention being able to adjust pressure, could be a more compelling solution for some.

 Despite this annoyance, I love it.